What is rabies?

-Travellers should consult with a health care provider to discuss the benefits of getting vaccinated.
+- Travellers should consult with a health care provider to discuss their travel plans and activities.

-- Rabies vaccine should be offered to people at potentially high risk of contact with rabid animals.
+- The rabies vaccine should be offered to people at potentially high risk of contact with animals.

-- Pre-travel immunization should be offered to travellers going to areas where rabies is endemic and there is poor access to medical care.
+- Vaccination should also be offered to travellers going to areas where rabies is widespread and there is poor access to medical care.

-- Vaccine should be offered to children who are too young to understand either the need to avoid animals or to report contact with animals.
+- Vaccination should be offered to children who are too young to understand either the need to avoid animals or to report contact with animals.

 3. If bitten, scratched or licked on broken skin or mucous membranes, by an animal:

-- Immediately clean the wound thoroughly by washing and flushing with soap and water for a minimum of 15 minutes.
+- Immediately clean the wound thoroughly by washing and flushing with soap and water for at least 15 minutes.

-- Immediately seek medical assistance to assess risk and discuss treatment options.
+- Immediately seek medical assistance to assess your risk and discuss treatment options.

 - When you return to Canada, see your health care provider and tell them about your exposure and any shots you may have received.

-- Questions and Answers on Rabies, Public Health Agency of Canada (PHAC)
+- Fact sheet on Rabies, Public Health Agency of Canada